glowkeeper/glowkeeper/README.md

 ## License & Attribution

-Unless otherwise noted, all code, writings, and tools in this repository are under permissive open licenses (MIT / CC‑BY / etc).
+Unless otherwise noted, all code, writings, and tools in this repository are published under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Please check each subproject for its specific license.